Summer 4-on-4 / 5-on-5 League – Rules / Officiating Guide

 - 12 Minute Quarters, running clock.

-- Man-to-man is absolutely preferred and encouraged, but zone can be used.
-But please do not play zone the entire time.
+- Man-to-man must be played most of the game, but is allowed for short periods of time.
+But please do not play zone for extensive periods of time.
 It severely limits the learning opportunities we are looking for.

 - Score is optional for all quarters.
-At least one quarter must be no score.
-Reset the score after each quarter.
+Reset the score after each quarter unless coaches want to continue to play with the same score for an entire half.
 Again, can be decided on by the teams.

 - Pressing allowed and even encouraged.

 - All shooting fouls are 1 shot for 2 points (shoot them efficiently to keep the game moving)

 - Substitute as you wish, but do your best for relatively equal time and competitive balance.

 - Ball out of bounds can be inbounded immediately once referee declares possession, but don’t take advantage of it in a nonsensical way.

 - Be patient with underneath inbounds, but keep things moving.

 - If play is too physical, we will impose a 3 foul limit for each player each quarter.